kovidgoyal/calibre/manual/conversion.rst

     create entries in the Table of Contents by simply clicking the place in the book where you want the entry to point.
 You can also use the ToC Editor by itself, without doing a conversion.
-Go to :guilabel:`Preferences->Toolbars` and add the ToC Editor to the main toolbar.
-Then just select the book you want to edit and click the ToC Editor button.
+Go to :guilabel:`Preferences->Toolbars` and add the :guilabel:`ToC Editor` to the main toolbar.
+Then just select the book you want to edit and click the :guilabel:`ToC Editor` button.

 The first option is :guilabel:`Force use of auto-generated Table of Contents`.
 By checking this option you can have calibre override any Table of Contents found in the metadata of the input document with the